Leitech

 Machinist setting up CNC tooling; precision thread requiring functional size and depth verification.

-Go / No-Go Gaging The industry standard method for thread size verification.
+Go / No-Go Gaging is the industry standard method for thread size verification.
 The GO member must enter the threaded hole freely to full depth — confirming the thread is not undersized.
 The NoGo member must not enter more than two turns — confirming the thread is not oversized.
-Leitech COMBI Gages perform both checks while simultaneously measuring depth.
+The Leitech COMBI Gage performs both checks while simultaneously measuring depth calibration, ensuring accurate results.

-Taperlock Design The method by which Leitech thread members attach to the handle.
+Taperlock Design refers to the method by which Leitech thread members attach to the handle.
 A tapered shank seats securely in the handle and can be removed using the Leitech Member Removal Sleeve when replacement is needed.

-Member Removal Sleeve A specialized extraction tool used to safely remove worn Leitech thread members from the handle.
+Member Removal Sleeve is a specialized extraction tool used to safely remove worn Leitech thread members from the handle.
 Green for GO members, red for NoGo members.
-Allows renewal of the gage member while keeping the precision handle in service.
+This tool allows for the renewal of the gage member while keeping the precision measurement handle in service.

 Data and Quality Terms